trafficone/plbl_blog/_posts/2022-05-25-accountability.md

 ---
 tags: accountability, noscrum
-title: "On Accountability
+title: On Accountability
 author: Jason Schlesinger
-date: 2022-08-
+date: 2022-05-25
 ---
-The desire to do things is needs based, not goals based, so as I get closer to achieving a goal it becomes harder for me to actually achieve it.
-Over the past few years, I have been honing techniques to accomplish **tangible goals** for projects both personal and professional.
+The desire to do things is needs based, not goals based, so as I get closer to achieving a goal it becomes harder for me to actually achieve it. <!--more--> Over the past few years, I have been honing techniques to accomplish **tangible goals** for projects both personal and professional.
 The key component that is the difference between accomplishing a goal vs. having an incomplete project is accountability.